Eileen Valentino Flaxman

 And did they die, the way dreams do

-She never shared her little secret,
+She didn't shared her little secret,

 And all the while, who'd ever guess